Retirees - Should You Enroll in Medicare?

 Your most important decision may be whether you want to choose Medicare (Parts A and B), Medicare Advantage plan (Part C), Medicare Prescription Drug Coverage (Part D) or other Medicare Supplemental insurance plans.
 Once you make that decision, there are other things to consider.

 Is provided by the federal government and you must qualify to be entitled to these parts as well as perhaps paying a monthly premium.
 Medicare pays fees for your care directly to the doctors and hospitals you visit.
 Some people call this “fee for service”.

 Medicare Advantage plans are provided by private companies approved by Medicare.
 If a person is enrolled in a Medicare Advantage plan, all Original Medicare services are covered through the plan and aren't paid for under Original Medicare.
 Most Medicare Advantage plans also offer prescription drug coverage that must follow the same rules as Medicare prescription drug plans(Part D).
 Medicare pays a fixed fee each month to the carriers for your care.
 Then the plan pays the doctors and hospitals.
 There are many different carriers and plans available depending on your geographic location that you reside in.
 These plans have certain requirements before you enroll.

 A Medicare Supplement policy is health insurance sold by private insurance companies to fill the "gaps" in Original Medicare plan coverage.
+There are currently "ten" standard plans available with each having different structures.
+It is important to review your needs so they are suitable for you.
 If you have this type of policy, then Medicare and your Medicare Supplement policy will pay their shares of covered health costs.
 These types of plans also have certain requirements before you can enroll.

 Part D Prescription Drug Plans